yahoo/panoptes/docs/Generic_SNMP_Polling_DSL.md

 ]
 ```

-*Note: "resource" entires omitted for brevity.*
+*Note: "resource" entries omitted for brevity.*

 ##### Using "indices_from"

 Similarly, if we want to limit the metrics groups we output to indices found in a certain table, we can use the "indices_from" key.
-This is particularly useful when we are performing a calculation based upon data from two or more tables, where at least one's indices are a subset of the other's.
+This is particularly useful when we are performing a calculation based upon data from two or more tables, where at least one's indices are a subset of the others'.
 Consider the prior example

 ```json
 {